Residential Property Disputes

 - Encroachment onto your land

-- Party wall issues where building works on neighbouring land or attached buildings are potentially interfering with your land and buildings.
+- Party wall issues where building works on neighbouring land or attached buildings are potentially interfering with your land and buildings (but not the criminal defence of damage caused to buildings).

 - Adverse possession (‘squatters rights’) claims